 To address this issue, Dyson has included a collar emptying system with the V8.
 When you pull up the lever, a silicone collar pushes out the contents rather than relying on gravity.

-The new “hygienic emptying system” is a definite improvement compared to the V6, but it’s still a bit fiddly.
+We think the new “hygienic emptying system” is a definite improvement compared to the V6, but it’s still a bit fiddly.
 The lever can also be stiff – especially when you first use it.
-Most importantly, however, the collar does a decent job of removing dust, dirt, hair and fluff so you don’t need to pull it out by hand.
+Most importantly, however, the collar does a decent job of removing dust, dirt, hair and fluff so you (usually) don’t need to pull it out by hand.

-This is vital, as the V8 sucks up an astonishing amount of dust, dirt and pet hair.
+This is vital, as the V8 sucks up a lot of dust, dirt and pet hair.
 Be prepared to empty it multiple times when cleaning your home – especially if you have a pet that sheds a lot.

 The V8 Animal comes with a wall-mounted docking station.
 You don’t need to use this – the vacuum can be charged using a standard cord – but it’s great to know the vacuum is always ready to go.

-Aside from the direct drive head and turbo tool, the V8 comes with crevice and combination tools.
+Aside from the direct drive head and turbo tool, the V8 comes with a crevice nozzle and combination tool.
 These are easy to attach to either the extension tube or main body.

 There’s no denying the Dyson V8 Animal is an expensive vacuum cleaner.
 It’s cheaper than its closest competitor – the Dyson V10 Cyclone – but doesn’t include a hard floor head or the new features of the V10.
-It’s also pricier than most other cordless vacuums.
+It’s also pricier than most corded vacuums.

 For these reasons, we think the V8 Animal provides excellent value for money if your budget can’t stretch to the V10 Cyclone.
 It’s not cheap, but the performance and range of features justify the high price tag.